 - Technology: $3.80 (search network) and $0.51 (display network)

-Some companies even use their ad spend on additional marketing tools like PPC agencies and PPC management software.
+Some companies even spend their Google ads spend on additional marketing tools like PPC agencies and management software.
 Here’s what you should know about each of these optional but beneficial tools:

 PPC Management Agency

-A PPC agency manages marketing campaigns on behalf of another business.
-Consequently, these PPC agencies will generally charge a monthly fee or they could charge you a percentage of your monthly ad spend.
+A PPC agency manages marketing ad campaigns on behalf of another business.
+Consequently, these PPC agencies will generally charge a monthly fee, or they could charge you a percentage of your monthly ad spend.

 PPC Management Software

-There are tons of paid and free PPC management tools like WordStream, NinjaCat, Adzooma, and more, used by companies investing in digital marketing campaigns.
-With costs ranging between $15-800 per month, these PPC software solutions evaluate your campaigns and boost your bids.
+Companies investing in digital marketing campaigns use many paid and free PPC management tools like WordStream, NinjaCat, Adzooma, and more.
+With costs ranging between $15-800 per month, these PPC software solutions evaluate your movements and boost your bids.

-What Is Your Goal For Google Ads Campaign?
+What Is Your Goal For Google Ads Campaigns?

-Your marketing campaign and settings depend on your organisational goal.
+Your marketing campaign and Google Ads targeting settings depend on your organisational goal.
 Here are some common goals and how most companies work towards achieving them:

 1. Generate Sales

 The topmost priority for any company is to earn revenue.
 PPC ads are highly profitable as they target high-intent audiences.
-Additionally, bidding on relevant keywords is recommended if you aim to increase sales.
+Additionally, bidding on relevant keywords is recommended to increase sales.

-Of course, such keywords will be priced at a higher rate, but consider it a valuable investment for long-term profits.
+Of course, such keywords will be priced higher, but consider it a valuable investment for long-term profits.

 2. Increase Traffic

 Most small businesses aim at attracting high traffic.
-This creates brand awareness among potential customers, making it a great way to get started.
+This creates brand awareness among potential customers, making it a great way to start.

-If traffic matters more than sales, it is better to keep a low budget for PPC campaigns.
-You can even play safe by bidding on generic keywords and use ad extensions.
+If traffic matters more than sales, keeping a low budget for PPC campaigns is better.
+You can even play safe by bidding on generic keywords and ad extensions.
 While these may not promise instant revenue, you can get high traffic, leading to sales in the future.